 About Magforum.comMagforum.com is about the past, present and future of magazines and publishing.
 The site was founded in 2001 by Tony Quinn (tony [at] magforum.com), who, from 1999, had published similar pages as Head of Watford School of Publishing at West Herts College.
 Previously, he had been a group editor at BBC Magazines / Redwood Publishing.
 He then returned to journalism on the Financial Times where he was a Chief Production Journalist dealing with print, web and iPad editions.
 In 2016, he left the FT to work as a freelance editor, writer and lecturer.

-- writing a visual history of British magazine design, 1840-2010, to be published by the V&A Museum in November 2015 using the collection of the National Art Library.
+- A History of British Magazine Design, 1840-2010, published by the V&A Museum in 2016 using the collection of the National Art Library.